jeremybatesDC/vueGridBaseballCard/README.md

 - actually use Typescript :-)
 - write a test to ensure focusing an input doesn't cause zoom (doing this with viewport tag not ok and iOS will be ignoring it). can i write a test for ios zoom on input? i'd like to be able to make adjustments and not necessarily have to test manually each time on iphone... i can imagine a scenario i nqhich i get kinda far down the road re formatting and have to back out because iOS zoom

-- maybe card flip
-- baseball images in tabs radio buttons
+* baseball images in tabs radio buttons
-- uneven light fading would be cool
+* uneven light fading would be cool
   -- might actually not be that hard to allow landscape front
-- consider ridiculing IE11.
+* consider ridiculing IE11.
   -- consider microformats
   -- can i write a css native grid that wraps and uses min max and clamp maybe?
 Hmmm.
 Worth a try, although I do need to pivot back to programming
-- if continue to wrestle with layout, i think putting a table next to a textarea, even though they are both inside flex columns inside a flex-row, is asking a lot and requiring maybe too much time/code
+* if continue to wrestle with layout, i think putting a table next to a textarea, even though they are both inside flex columns inside a flex-row, is asking a lot and requiring maybe too much time/code
-- flex-order on back of card?
+* flex-order on back of card?
 Works like a charm and, on mobile (future portrait back option) it looks nicer.
 But, on desktop, I don't like how it looks at all.
 Do we give user that option?
 Can it look good?
 Well, big problem is the diagonal overflow of labels.
 That's not a simple sand-down

 -- consider using placeholders and style them exaclty if possible -- makes it easier for user to to type from scratch.
 -- Name on back could inherit AS A PLACEHOLDER the value of name on front, so it can be its own field that could be edited on its own without affecting the field on the front.
 Better and simpler than having user select whether to inherit or not.
 I'll find an issue maybe, but i like the idea